YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Even within the same patient, hair characteristics can influence how different zones are perceived.
 A frontal area may look reasonably full when styled properly, while the same level of density in another patient may still appear lighter because the scalp shows through more easily.
 In some men, hair can separate more quickly under bright light or when slightly wet, making the scalp more visible, even though graft survival may still be acceptable.

 I even remember operating on identical twin brothers from the United States in 2023.
 Their degree of baldness was very similar.
 The number of implanted grafts was very similar.
-Their hair-to-scalp contrast, donor graft quality, and even habits such as not smoking were almost identical.
+Their hair to scalp contrast, donor graft quality, and even habits such as not smoking were almost identical.
 I operated on them on two consecutive days, Saturday and Sunday.
 Both improved significantly after surgery, but one still achieved noticeably better visual fullness than the other.

-As a hair transplant surgeon, I can say that two equally well-planned surgeries can still produce two very different visual impressions simply because the biological starting point was not exactly the same.
+As a hair transplant surgeon, I can say that two equally well planned surgeries can still produce two very different visual impressions simply because the biological starting point was not exactly the same.

 That is not an excuse for poor surgery.